crutledgedev/Sprint-Challenge-Applied-Javascript/README.md

 1. What is the DOM?

+the DOM is the API that allows JavaScript to commincate with the browser through the Document Object Model interface.

 2. What is an event?

+an action that occurs as a result of user action or state change

 3. What is an event listener?

+code that watches for Events and then performs a specified action or state change to the DOM tree

 4. Why would we convert a NodeList into an Array?

+to be able to apply Array methods to it

 5. What is a component?

+a reusable piece of code that allows us to create multiple elements or objects from the same instruction set.

 ### Git Set up